 Beginning to make a name for himself internationally, Iain has performed at the Melbourne International Comedy Festival and New Zealand Comedy Festival.

 An Edinburgh Festival Fringe favourite, Iain has performed five sold-out and critically-acclaimed shows: U OK Hun?
 X (2017) selling out the entire Edinburgh Fringe run in advance, Onwards!(2016), Touchy Feely (2015), Everything (2014), Iain Stirling At Home (2013) and Happy To Be The Clown?
 (2012).

-In May 2018 Iain announced the release of his first book Not Ready To Adult Yet which will be published through HarperCollins on the 23rd August.
+In May 2018 Iain announced the release of his first book Not Ready to Adult Yet which was published through HarperCollins on the 23rd August, along with a companion podcast of the same name.
 Not Ready to Adult Yet is packed full of hilarious life lessons from the voice of a generation and is Iain’s ill-informed guide to what life is really like for millennials, and how they can navigate it better

 Love Island is really funny, thanks in no small part to Scottish comedian Iain Stirling’s voiceover Tim Jonze, The Guardian

 At his best the Edinburgh native is an unhinged free-form anecdotist ★ ★ ★ ★ Mark Wareham, Mail On Sunday

 An extremely funny hour of observational and surreal comedy The Telegraph, Rupert Hawksley

 Voiceover king Iain Stirling has become a cult star for his tongue-in-cheeks quips and commentary Joanna Crawley, Daily Mail